Nasdaq vs Dow Jones

 Finder expert Zoe Stabler answers

-The NASDAQ Composite is a pretty well-diversified set of shares alone, although you’d want to add some global diversification by investing in some stocks in other countries.
+The Nasdaq Composite is a pretty well-diversified set of shares alone, although you’d want to add some global diversification by investing in some stocks in other countries.

-How to invest in the Dow Jones and NASDAQ
+How to invest in the Dow Jones and Nasdaq

-2. Open a share-trading account.
+2. Open an account.
 To invest in the funds, you’ll need to open a trading account with a broker or platform.
 Keep in mind that some index funds may only be available on certain brokerages or platforms.
 The providers in our comparison table below let you invest in US shares.
 We’ve listed some index funds below that are listed on the London Stock Exchange (LSE).

 3. Deposit funds.
 You’ll need to deposit funds into your account to begin trading.
 Some brokers may charge you deposit fees or you may need to pay a forex fee for your pounds to be converted into US dollars.

-Compare Dow Jones and NASDAQ trading platforms
+Compare Dow Jones and Nasdaq trading platforms

 Table: sorted by promoted deals first

-Name Product Finder score Min. initial deposit Price per trade Frequent trader rate Platform fees Offer Link
+Name Product UKFST Finder Score Min. initial deposit Price per trade Frequent trader rate Platform fees Offer Link

 Finder Award